 Several characteristics make MIC investment attractive compared to other options.

-MICs typically offer higher yields than traditional fixed-income investments like GICs or bonds.
-The higher returns compensate for higher risk levels in the lending portfolio.
+MICs have historically offered higher yields than traditional fixed-income investments like GICs or bonds.
+The higher potential return reflects higher risk in the underlying lending portfolio.

 Passive Investment